-Karl Mohr Audio-Yo was a decade of electronic music madness, experiments, industrial bombast, murky ambient, unique soundtracks – mostly recorded to, and disseminated on compact cassette tapes.
-The entire 8-album discography is complete and has been released.
-There were thirty-five very crazy tape releases – somehow the Tape Life curation has been able to make these albums make sense in terms of coherent genre.
+Karl Mohr Audio-Yo was a prodigious decade of electronic music madness, experiments, industrial bombast, murky ambient, unique soundtracks – mostly recorded to, and disseminated on, compact cassette tapes.
+The project was active from 1987, starting with handcrafted DJ cassettes, and lasted until the release of Standard Deviation in 1997.
+The entire 8-album retrospective discography has been released on Tape Life in 2018.
+There were thirty-five genre-whiplash tape releases – the Tape Life curation has primarily been the reorganizing of this material into more coherent compilations of tone and genre.

 Blue Visions is commercial chill house.
-Ambient, tech house, electro house, dub techno.
-While in Vienna, Austria after the millennial switch, Mohr connected with a band of mafia-style music producers who were focused on Ibiza-style chillout music.
+Other descriptors: ambient, tech house, electro house, dub techno.
+While residing in Vienna in 2000, Mohr connected with a band of mafia-style music producers who were focused on Ibiza-type chillout music.
+Café Del Mar was big at the time.
 One album of delightfully burbling electronic tracks emerged which maintained one foot on the dancefloor and one foot in the swimming pool.
-Blue Visions emerged as a dedicated commercial dance music project – while there is only one album from Blue Visions – and notably Mohr’s most successful album to date – plans to release more accessible music under this title are in the works.
+Blue Visions bloomed as a commercial-oriented dance music project.
+Mohr’s most successful project to date, Blue Visions has enjoyed a single album so far.

 Rex Ramsa is schranz, noise, hardcore, acid house, abnormally high tempo, heavy loopy dance tracks.
 The Tape Life Catalog has seven albums scheduled for the sonic stamina project that is Rex Ramsa.